pin-wen-wang/cs205final/README.md

 ### Usage: ###
 Inside the directory `Hash-by-Char` you can run the serial and parallel code by running the following:
-* `Usage: python RabinKarpSerial.py filenames.txt multipattern.txt`
+* RabinKarpSerial.py: serial version that hashes in real time `Usage: python RabinKarpSerial.py [file with corpus text names] [pattern text]` `Example: python RabinKarpSerial.py filenames.txt multipattern.txt`

-* `Usage: mpiexec -n [# of processes] python RabinKarpParallel.py filenames.txt multipattern.txt`
+* RabinKarpParallel.py: parallel version that hashes in real time `Usage: mpiexec -n [# of processes] python RabinKarpParallel.py [file with corpus text names] [pattern text]` `Example: mpiexec -n [# of processes] python RabinKarpParallel.py filenames.txt multipattern.txt`

 Inside the directory `Hash-by-Word` you can run the serial and parallel code by running the following: